kstrat2001/android_opengl_example/README.md

 ## *Some notes about the final result:*

-- Multisampling will be enabled only if an OpenGL ES 3 context is successfully created.
-This could be changed to work for ES2 and ES1 as well with more work.
+- There is no multisampling enabled in the Android version and context creation is done using their libraries
 - The drawables load their resources individually.
 This is not the most efficient and could be redone using managers for resources like models, textures, shaders, etc.
-- I only used GLKit for math and texture loading.
-GLKit dependence could be removed completely if a cross platform math library and texture loader were implemented.
+- I used the math libraries from Android for matrices.
+Ideally I could use a C++ library and the NDK for cross platform compiles
-- The texture could be compressed for some resource savings
-- More profiling could be done but I'm already spending a lot of time!
-- all in all this was a fun task!
+- Android version uses ETC compression!
+- It was interesting porting over to Android but what I'd really like to do is investigate the NDK and cross platform usage of C++ libs